calipho-sib/cellosaurus-api/README.md

 From the CALIPHO group of the SIB - Swiss Institute of Bioinformatics

-Provides a programmatic access to the Cellosaurus, a knowledge resource on cell lines
+Provides a programmatic access to Cellosaurus, a knowledge resource on cell lines

 Cellosaurus API : https://api.cellosaurus.org/